Can Large Language Models Resolve Semantic Discrepancy in Self-Destructive Subcultures? Evidence from Jirai Kei: Experiments

 \subsection{Baselines}

-In our work, we evaluate prompting methods and multi-agent frameworks.
-Prompting methods involves zero-shot~\cite{xiao2025jiraibench}, zero-shot Chain-of-Thought (CoT)~\cite{kojima2022large}, and Plan-and-Solve~\cite{wang-etal-2023-plan}.
-Multi-agent frameworks includes Self-Refine~\cite{madaan2023self}, S$^3$ Agent~\cite{10.1145/3690642}, and Optimized Workforce Learning (OWL)~\cite{hu2025owl}.
+We evaluate six methods: (1) prompting methods involves zero-shot~\cite{xiao2025jiraibench}, zero-shot Chain-of-Thought (CoT)~\cite{kojima2022large}, and Plan-and-Solve~\cite{wang-etal-2023-plan}; (2) multi-agent frameworks includes Self-Refine~\cite{madaan2023self}, S$^3$ Agent~\cite{10.1145/3690642}, and Optimized Workforce Learning (OWL)~\cite{hu2026owl}.
 For all methods, we use English as the prompting language.
 Detailed description of these baselines are following as:

-\begin{itemize} \item Zero-shot~\cite{xiao2025jiraibench}: Based on the zero-shot prompting officially implemented by JiraiBench, it uses three different prompts to obtain the label for the input sentence. \item Zero-shot CoT~\cite{kojima2022large}: Based on zero-shot prompting, zero-shot CoT improves the performance of LLMs by using ``Let's think step by step!''. \item Plan-and-Solve~\cite{wang-etal-2023-plan}: Based on zero-shot prompting, Plan-and-Solve enhances the performance of LLMs by using ``Let's first understand the problem and devise a plan to solve the problem.
+\begin{itemize} \item Zero-shot~\cite{xiao2025jiraibench}: Based on the zero-shot prompting officially implemented by JiraiBench, it uses three different prompts to obtain the label for the input sentence. \item Zero-shot CoT~\cite{kojima2022large}: Based on zero-shot prompting, zero-shot CoT improves the performance of LLMs by using ``Let's think step by step!''. \item Plan-and-Solve~\cite{wang-etal-2023-plan}: Plan-and-Solve enhances LLMs by using ``Let's first understand the problem and devise a plan to solve the problem.
 Then, let's carry out the plan to solve the problem step by step''. \item Self-Refine~\cite{madaan2023self}: Self-Refine utilizes self-feedback of LLMs to continuously optimize the output and improve performance.
-In our experiments, we set the feedback limit to three to save costs. \item S$^3$ Agent~\cite{10.1145/3690642}: S$^3$ Agent uses three views: superficial expression, sentiment information, and semantic expression to enhance the ability of LLMs in sarcasm feelings. \item OWL~\cite{hu2025owl}: OWL is a hierarchical multi-agent framework that can autonomously add or modify worker agents and select tools in the tools pool based on the task, which makes OWL highly generalizable. \end{itemize}
+In our experiments, we set the feedback limit to three to save costs. \item S$^3$ Agent~\cite{10.1145/3690642}: S$^3$ Agent uses three views: superficial expression, sentiment information, and semantic expression to enhance the ability of LLMs in sarcasm feelings. \item OWL~\cite{hu2026owl}: OWL is a hierarchical multi-agent framework that can autonomously add or modify worker agents and select tools in the tools pool based on the task, which makes OWL highly generalizable. \end{itemize}